William Parente

-William M. Parente (July 20, 1949 – April 20, 2009) was a New York real estate attorney who came into the spotlight following the murders of his wife and two daughters and his suicide.
+William M. Parente (July 20, 1949 – April 20, 2009) was a New York real estate attorney known for the murders of his wife and two daughters and his suicide.
 At the time, he was also under investigation by the FBI for an alleged Ponzi scheme.

 Life and career

 William Michael Parente was born in Bay Ridge, Brooklyn, to Willie and Roccolyn Parente; the elder Parente was a New York State Police trooper.
 The younger William Parente grew up in Bay Ridge as an only child, summering with his family in Long Beach.
 Parente graduated Brooklyn College and Brooklyn Law School, assisted by Anthony J. Russo, an uncle who paid his tuition to both institutions.

 At his Manhattan office on the Avenue of the Americas, fellow attorneys viewed Parente as a hardworking family man.
 He was unfailingly polite to his longtime secretary... and worked long though not excessive hours.
 He didn't even curse, nor join others for drinks after work...